umrover/mrover-workspace/beaglebone/imu/README.md

 The UM-7 is hooked up using UART (RX and TX) wires.
 Sending an enable command (Via changing transmission rate from 0 to not 0) to the CREG_COM_RATES7 register will enable NMEA style messages to be sent over at the specified rate for the specified NMEA string.

+#### Running
+TODO - unknown if running off of beaglebone.
+If so then use the following \
+$ cd ~/mrover-workspace
+$ ./jarvis build beaglebone/imu
+$ ./jarvis exec beaglebone_imu

 #### LCM Commands
 To get readings from the sensor:
 In a new terminal